The 5 best Android emulator for PC [2021 Edition]

 Andy OS is another android emulators for pc, offering features like support for touch screens.

 You need VirtualBox to work –if you have Linux on Root, we explain how to install VirtualBox 5.0 on Ubuntu - although if you don't have it on your computer, the Andy OS installation will download it automatically.

 Its installation process is quite time-consuming and, as we mentioned before in the case of virtual machines, it can consume quite a few resources once it is working.

-Best of all, Andy is pretty well up to date with other emulators as he currently runs Android 4.4 KitKat.
+Best of all, Andy is pretty well up to date with another android emulator as he currently runs Android 4.4 KitKat.
 Another interesting feature of Andy is that he allows you to use your phone as a remote control.

-Genymotion is the best bet for those looking for a complete Android experience.
+Genymotion is the best pc emulators for android for those looking for a complete Android experience.

 However, it needs you to register on its official website and activate your account by verifying your email address.
 As with Andy OS, Genymotion also uses Virtual Box.

 Genymotion's unique feature is that it allows you to choose from a number of Android devices, whether smartphones or tablets and then use Virtual Box to emulate the device.

 It is faster than Bluestacks, but some features are only available in its paid version.